Florida Audiologist Sentenced to Nearly Eight Years in Prison for Medicare Fraud

 Work with a Miami Medicare Fraud Lawyer

 If you have been accused of Medicare fraud, you need to work with a lawyer who can help you clear your name by defending your case in court.
-Contact our team of criminal defense attorneys at Ratzan & Faccidomo, LLC today to discuss your case with us during your initial legal consultation.
+Contact our team of criminal defense lawyers at Ratzan & Faccidomo, LLC today to discuss your case with us during your initial legal consultation.